-Stock investors eye stimulus status, Verizon, Netflix earnings
+Stocks seesaw on stimulus wait, 10-Year Treasury hits 5-month high

 |VERIZON COMMUNICATIONS INC.

-Tech shares will be in the spotlight on Wednesday after Netflix Inc. reported third-quarter results that fell short of Wall Street expectations.
+Tech shares are in the spotlight after Netflix Inc. reported third-quarter results that fell short of Wall Street expectations.

 The streaming giant said in the first nine months of this year, it added 28.1 million paid subscriptions.
 In all of 2019, the service added 27.8 million.
-Shares were down 5% in early Wednesday trading.
+Shares were down 5%.

-Verizon Communications boosted its outlook on Wednesday morning on strong wireless results.
-Shares were higher by 1.2%.
+Verizon Communications boosted its outlook on Wednesday morning on strong wireless results giving shares a boost.

+PayPal Holdings, Inc. jumped nearly 4% after it said it would allow users to buy and sell cryptocurrencies, while also allowing for purchases to be made with them.

 |Ticker